Light & Land

 Our fifth and sixth nights will be spent at the comfortable Tongue Hotel in the small village of Tongue on the northern Atlantic coast.
 This part of the coast is dotted with beautiful white sand beaches that are blessed with views of the nearby mountains such as Ben Loyal.
 One such beach is the delightfully named Ceannabeinne (otherwise known as “Can of Beans”) which along with Balnakiel Bay and Loch Eribol will offer us a huge variety of subjects to explore.

 On day seven we will experience a significant change in the landscape as we head south to Ullapool and our opportunity to explore the mystical mountains of Assynt and Torridon.
 Our three night stay here, on the shores of Loch Broom will allow us ample time to head north to the remarkable mountains of Assynt including the awe-inspiring Suilven and the diminutive, yet perfectly formed Stac Pollaidh.
-We will also head south to Loch Marie and Upper Loch Torridon where we will be able to photograph some of the most spectacular mountain scenery in Scotland.
+We will also head south to Loch Maree and Upper Loch Torridon where we will be able to photograph some of the most spectacular mountain scenery in Scotland.

 Although not strictly on the NC500, it seemed an opportunity to good to miss, so our final 3 nights will be spent in Broadford on the beautiful Isle of Skye.
 Here we will explore those iconic locations without which no tour of Scotland could be considered complete.